DeclanChidlow/vale.rocks/src/posts/my-experience-biohacking.md

 Once I turned 18, I again looked into it.
 Things in the scene had changed a bit in the intervening years.
 The [Titan](https://dangerousthings.com/product/titan/), which is the magnet I was initially interested in, was discontinued as part of a redesign, and community-advised implantation locations had been revised.

 After a bit of research, the [xG3](https://dangerousthings.com/product/xg3/) came out on top as the best (and one of the only) market offerings available at the time.
-The xG3 originally came in two varieties: the v1 (axially magnetised) and v2 (diametrically magnetised) -- v1 being best for sensing and v2 best for lifting, though reported failures [led to the v1 being discontinued](https://forum.dangerousthings.com/t/safety-advisory-xg3-v1/19500), leaving the v2 as the reasonable choice [^2].
-To better understand its dimensions, I 3D printed an analogue using the STL files provided on Dangerous Things' site.
+The xG3 originally came in two varieties: the v1 (axially magnetised) and v2 (diametrically magnetised) -- v1 being best for sensing and v2 best for lifting, though reported failures [led to the v1 being discontinued](https://forum.dangerousthings.com/t/safety-advisory-xg3-v1/19500), leaving the v2 as the reasonable choice.[^2] To better understand its dimensions, I 3D printed an analogue using the STL files provided on Dangerous Things' site.
 'Twas certainly a tad freaky sizing up placements on my hand knowing that the real thing would eventually be in there...

 ### The Procedure

 I got in contact with the [Dangerous Things partner](https://dangerousthings.com/partners/) closest to me and booked in a consultation.

 I couldn't have ended up at a better piercer.
 The staff were fantastic, and my piercer ran me through the steps and process.
-I had already looked into placement and had my eye on position 0, between my thumb and pointer. [^3]
+I had already looked into placement and had my eye on position 0, between my thumb and pointer.[^3]

 When I mentioned this to my piercer, he advised against that position due to the ergonomics (try bending your arm round so the back of your hand can pick up a screw on a table) and instead proposed a placement on the knife's edge (the fleshy bit down the side of your hand between your pinky and wrist).
 This fleshy placement also protects it in a position away from bone, meaning that in the event of trauma, it's less likely to be damaged.